phonometrica/phonometrica/docs/scripting/api/string.rst

 UTF-8 `Unicode <http://www.unicode.org>`_ standard.
 A good tutorial about UTF-8 can be found at the following address:
 `http://www.zehnet.de/2005/02/12/unicode-utf-8-tutorial <http://www.zehnet.de/2005/02/12/unicode-utf-8-tutorial>`_.
-In the remainder of this document, the word *character* is used to mean *code point*, unless otherwise noted.
+In the remainder of this document, the term *character* is used to mean *extended grapheme cluster* in the sense of the Unicode specification.
+This generally corresponds to the notion of "user-perceived character".

 Methods